 (b) Where the system and necessary equipment are in place to permit it, pro se parties and government entities and agencies may register to use the E-System.

-4. Commencement of Action--Service of Summons: Cases may be commenced under C.R.C.P.
-3 by E-Filing the initial pleading.
-Service of a summons shall be made in accordance with C.R.C.P.
-4.

-5. E-Filing--Date and Time of Filing: Documents filed in cases on the E-System may be filed under C.R.C.P.
-5 through an E-Filing.
+4. Commencement of Action: Cases may be commenced as provided in the Rules of Criminal Procedure.
+5. E-Filing--Date and Time of Filing: Documents filed in cases on the E-System may be filed under Crim.
+P. 49 through an E-Filing.
 A document transmitted to the E-System Provider by 11:59 p.m.
 Colorado time shall be deemed to have been filed with the clerk of the court on that date.

-6. E-Service /- When Required /- Date and Time of Service: Documents submitted to the court through E-Filing shall be served under C.R.C.P.
-5 by E-Service.
+6. E-Service /- When Required /- Date and Time of Service: Documents submitted to the court through E-Filing shall be served under Crim.
+P. 49 by E-Service.
 A document transmitted to the E-System Provider for service by 11:59 p.m.
 Colorado time shall be deemed to have been served on that date.

-7. Filing Party to Maintain the Signed Copy--Paper Document Not to Be Filed--Duration of Maintaining of Document: A printed or printable copy of an E-Filed or E-Served document with original, electronic, or scanned signatures shall be maintained by the filing party and made available for inspection by other parties or the court upon request, but shall not be filed with the court.
-When these rules require a party to maintain a document, the filer is required to maintain the document for a period of two years after the final resolution of the action, including the final resolution of all appeals.
-For domestic relations decrees, separation agreements and parenting plans, original signature pages bearing the attorneys’, parties’, and notaries’ signatures must be scanned and E-Filed.
-For probate of a will, the original must be lodged with the court.

-8. Documents Requiring E-Filed Signatures: For E-Filed and E-Served documents, signatures of attorneys, parties, witnesses, notaries and notary stamps may be affixed electronically or documents with signatures obtained on a paper form scanned.
+7. Documents Requiring E-Filed Signatures: For E-Filed and E-Served documents, signatures of attorneys, parties, witnesses, notaries and notary stamps may be affixed electronically or documents with signatures obtained on a paper form scanned.

-9. C.R.C.P.
+8. C.R.C.P.
 11 Compliance: An E-Signature is a signature for the purposes of C.R.C.P.
-11.
+11. In criminal cases the provision of attorney’s fees in C.R.C.P 11 shall not be applicable.

-10. Documents under Seal: A motion for leave to file documents under seal may be E-Filed.
-Documents to be filed under seal pursuant to an order of the court may be E-Filed at the direction of the court; however, the filing party may object to this procedure.

-11. Transmitting of Orders, Notices and Other Court Entries: Beginning January 1, 2006, courts shall distribute orders, notices, and other court entries using the E-System in cases where E-Filings were received from any party.
+9. Documents under Seal: A motion for leave to file documents under seal may be E-Filed.
+Documents to be filed under seal pursuant to an order of the court may be submitted as an attachment to the Motion for In Camera review, or Motion to Seal; however, the filing party may object to this procedure.
+10. Transmitting of Orders, Notices and Other Court Entries: Courts shall distribute orders, notices, and other court entries using the E-System in cases where E-Filings were received from any party.

-12. Form of E-Filed Documents: C.R.C.P.
+11. Form of E-Filed Documents: C.R.C.P.
 10 shall apply to E-Filed documents.
 A document shall not be transmitted to the clerk of the court by any other means unless the court at any later time requests a printed copy.